 People can stay in the Green Phase for life if they continue to make low-risk choices.
 There is nothing about the Green Phase that leads to any sort of progression to the high-risk phases.

-Reflect ion Questi on .
-What are th e benefits of being in the e Green Pho ıse?
+What are the benefits of being in the Green Phase?

 GREEN PHASE SELF-REFLECTION